9/11 and Hope in God's Sovereignty

 But thankfully, there is God.

-Without the Gospel of Peace, the Gospel of Jesus Christ, the only name in which anyone can be saved; without knowing God and being known by Him, there is no true hope, peace or joy for anyone.
+Without the Gospel of Peace—the Gospel of Jesus Christ—the only Name in which anyone can be saved—without knowing God and being known by Him, there is no true hope, peace nor joy for anyone.

-This world could and would be a scary and lonely place to live in if not for the sovereignty, the kindness and compassion of God.
+This world could and would be a scary and lonely place to live in if not for the sovereignty, the kindness, mercy, and compassion of God.
 If it weren't for the Almighty's restraint on the evil of Tuesday, September 11, 2001 there would've been more casualties and more heartaches.
-And if not for God's restraint on evil more than 2,000 years ago, by sending His one and only Son to earth, to live a sinless life, die the cruelest death and resurrect, ascending in power and glory, there would be no hope of Heaven for anyone...only pain, sorrow and horror upon horror.
+And if not for God's restraint on evil more than 2,000 years ago, by sending His one and only Son to earth, to live a sinless life, die the cruelest death and resurrect, ascending in power and glory, there would be no hope of Heaven for anyone.
+There would be only pain, sorrow, and horror upon horror.

 But because of God's great kindness and mercy, He didn't allow the evil of 9/11 to prevail.
 And He didn't allow the evil and captivity of sin to prevail either.
 Rather, in God's mercy and grace, He placed the punishment of our sins upon His Son and offered to His enemies (that would be all of us) the gift of eternal life through repentance and faith in Jesus Christ the Lord.

-On 9/11, and more than 2,000 years ago, the Lord of hosts provided tangible comfort to despondent souls, aid to the needy and peace to the frightened.
+On 9/11 and more than 2,000 years ago, the Lord of hosts provided tangible comfort to despondent souls and aid to the needy and peace to the frightened.

 0 comments